 Determining how to repair your credit yourself doesn’t have to be a daunting task.
 Before we round things up, understand that even after jumping through all these hoops to repair your credit, you’ll still need good old patience to start noticing a difference in your credit reports.

 Typically, negative items such as loan defaults and late payments will remain in your reports for about 7 to 10 years.
 However, the good news is that the impact of these negative items on your report will gradually wear off with time.
+There are ways how to get pre-approved for a car loan when you have bad credit so the credit repair won’t impact your life that much.
 Eventually, your credit will recover (unless, of course, you plunge back into irresponsible credit behavior), so hang in there.
 All the best!